wmaciejak/aws-lambda-boilerplate/README.md

 Remember that in testing environment we don't have fully functional and repeatable routing environment so we have to mock all invocations of particular function.
 ### Guides

-If in guides you will find prefix `[Root Service]` it means that you have to setup this part inside [Root Service](https://github.com/systems-engineering/sec-hub-root-service).
+If in guides you will find prefix `[Root Service]` it means that you have to setup this part inside Root Service(private)

 1. [How to add new lambda function and integrate it with API Gateway](examples/new_endpoint.md)
 2. [How lambda argument - `event` may looks like](examples/sample_event.json)